Code-Institute-Submissions/gaming_gauntlet/TESTING.md

 #### Firefox
 ![firefox-validation](documentation/firefox_compat.png)

-Above are images of the site working on chrome on desktop, opera with tablet dimensions and firefox with mobile dimensions.
+Above are images of the site working on chrome, Opera and firefox.
+All games were fully tested in each browser.

 ## Responsiveness